sundar-k565/Docket-Webpage/README.md

 Hey all!
-I had tried "TO DO-LIST" webpage using HTML5,CSS&JS.
+I designed "TO DO-LIST" webpage using HTML5,CSS&JS.